 The Montessori teacher has the critical job of preparing the classroom and outdoor environment so it is interesting and enticing to each child in the classroom.
 This involves a deep understanding of human development as well as always being alert to the specific interests of each child and where he or she is on that path of development.
 Continuously refreshing the classroom and connecting the children to purposeful activities that match their needs are rewarded by the children making ever more challenging choices and delighting in their learning.
 Every part of the curriculum is managed in this way – care of oneself and the classroom, sensorial explorations, language and mathematics, expression through art, music, and drama, geography, science, and the grace and courtesy needed to live in harmony with others.
 There are never enough words to express our gratitude and appreciation to our exceptional teaching staff.
 They consistently keep the children’s love of learning as their top priority.
 In every classroom, our guides recognize each child’s individual strengths, talents, and unique qualities while fostering literacy, intellectual curiosity, compassion, creativity, community awareness, and physical well-being.

 Rachel Sorrells, our Lead Toddler Teacher, has been with SPMS since 2013.
-Rachel was awarded her NC Early Childhood Credential in December 2013 and just completed her Infant-Toddler Montessori training in the fall of 2016.
+Rachel was awarded her NC Early Childhood Credential in December 2013 and completed her Infant-Toddler Montessori training in the fall of 2016.

 Leona Pendley, our Toddler Assistant Teacher, has been with SPMS since 2011.
 Before beginning with the Toddler Class full time in April, 2012, Leona worked with our After Care and Summer programs and as a substitute.
 She was awarded her NC Early Childhood Credential in December 2013.

 Anna Vislocky Early, Primary Lead Teacher, received her Montessori Primary Certification in May, 2015.
 She has a B.A. from Evergreen State College and a NC Early Childhood Credential.
 Anna has enjoyed past work as an Early Intervention Specialist with toddlers and families, teaching art in schools and summer camps, and three years as a preschool assistant teacher prior to joining SPMS.
 She is inspired by a love of nature and outdoor experiences, music and art, and the inquisitive nature of children.
-Her daughter is currently enrolled in our Primary program.
+Her daughter is currently enrolled in our elementary program.

-Claudia Green, Elementary Afterschool Teacher
+Claudia Green, Lower Elementary Co-Teacher